annapamma/hello-circleci/README.md

 This little web application doesn't know whether it's coming or going.

 This is a simple web application where clicking the button changes the message shown.
-Built with HTML and JavaScript and tested with Cypress, this app is supported by CircleCI.
+Built with HTML and JavaScript and tested with Cypress.

+This never-ending conversation uses CircleCI to run automated tests.

 Starting off with a warm welcome